apache/eventmesh-site/versioned_docs/version-v1.10.0/design-document/02-observability/01-metrics-export.md

 use the meter instrument provided by OpenTelemetry to observe the metrics exist in EventMesh then export to Prometheus.

-1、Initialize a meter instrument
+1. Initialize a meter instrument

-2、set the Prometheus server
+2. set the Prometheus server

-3、different metrics observer built
+3. different metrics observer built

 ## Appendix